mminkoff/ember-filestack/MIGRATION.md

 - however, you can still use `@options={{someOptionsDefinedElsewhere}}` if you need to.
 These will be merged with the direct options explained above.
 - Custom actions like `onSelection` action are now replaced for `onUploadDone`, for example.
 This is what the filestack library uses, and there's no need to rename that.
 It's just another option we pass in directly.
 - You can now pass in two different types of actions to react to errors:
-  - `onError` is triggered when something goes wrong while initializing filestack or the picker itself.
-This is not triggered by filestack.
+  - `onError` is triggered by `ember-filestack` itself when something goes wrong while initializing filestack or the picker.
+This is not triggered by the filestack library.
 It's not something very likely to occur, assuming that the api key is there and configs are correct.
-  - `onFileUploadFailed` is triggered by filestack library under the hood when the uploads themselves fail
+  - `onFileUploadFailed` is triggered by the filestack library under the hood when the upload fails
 - We just reference filestack's complete set of options here: https://filestack.github.io/filestack-js/interfaces/pickeroptions.html all of them are supported by this new component.

 ## Generate file urls